lucianact/doctor-look-up-app/README.md

 ## Acknowledgments

-Shoutout to[Hackbright](https://hackbrightacademy.com/) instructors and my mentors Paige Moody and Simon Willison for their support guidance during this project!
+Shoutout to [Hackbright](https://hackbrightacademy.com/) instructors and my mentors Paige Moody and Simon Willison for their support guidance during this project!